cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 That’s a newly created post along with your address and a unique ID.
 Try creating more posts and see the output.

-We can also make [ABCI](https://docs.tendermint.com/master/spec/abci/) queries from the browser:
+You can also make [ABCI](https://docs.tendermint.com/master/spec/abci/) queries from the browser:

 ```
 http://localhost:26657/abci_query?path="custom/blog/list-post"